SpendinFR/XReelOs/README.md

 This repository contains the Unity source, Android bridge code, the complete Eye/MediaPipe interaction implementation, build scripts, troubleshooting notes and a ready-to-install APK.
-It does **not** contain the private Memory/Brain2 backend, user data, cloud credentials, or the proprietary XREAL SDK archive.
+It does not contains the proprietary XREAL SDK archive.

-The public source is based on the hardware-validated **v52 UI baseline**: the complete spatial window system, Android-app/cinema bridges and immersive VR browser are included rather than represented by a demo stub.
+The complete spatial window system, Android-app/cinema bridges and immersive VR browser are included rather than represented by a demo stub.

 ## Downloads and release status